 - Fire Hydrants Painting

-- Street, Alley and sidewalk maintenance – including pot hole filling
+- Street and sidewalk maintenance – including pot hole filling